JustinCharbonneau/smile-detection-old/README.md

-# smile-detection
+# Smile Detection

+CNN Solutions:

+1) Baseline - 96.29%

+2) Transfer Learning using the FER2013 dataset - Unknown

+3)

 # Data
+SMILE_Dataset

-200 images of people smiling
+- 200 images of people smiling
-200 images of neural faces
+- 200 images of neural faces
+- annotations.csv (mapping of the images)